aws-amplify/amplify-js/docs/media/analytics_guide.md

 }
 ```

-You can now register your plugin as follows:
+You can now register your pluggable:

 ```js
 // add the plugin